Eddevinc/files/Lab-WVD-Essentials/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/76.png)

-13. In this window, choose the parameters as below:
+13. In this window, choose the parameters as mentioned below:

    - Application Source: **Start Menu**
    - Application: **Excel**